 Chris Lieck’s Beard Pen is an all-natural organic beard brush in color/dye alternative that was designed as alternative to the harsh chemicals in most beard fillers and dyes.

-It’s a good choice for some subtle hiding of grey hairs and light beard filling, but you really won’t get similar results with this product as you would with something like Toppik or or other hair & beard building fibers.
+It’s a good choice for some subtle hiding of grey hairs in the beard and light beard filling, but you really won’t get similar results with this product as you would with something like Toppik or or other hair & beard building fibers.

 Still, it’s a great choice if your beard has only few small patches or if you’re just looking to distinguish some of the weak or grey parts.